testcontainers/testcontainers-java/docs/modules/databases/mongodb.md

     <scope>test</scope>
 </dependency>
 ```

 To see logs, consider adding a slf4j implementation (Logback is recommended) if you don't have it in your application.

-#### MongoDB versions that MongoDbContainer is constantly tested against
+#### MongoDB versions that MongoDbContainer is constantly tested against:
 version |
 ---------- |
 4.0.12 |